nfreear/moodle-filter_scratchembed/README.md

 * Filter syntax is case-insensitive.
 * The plug-in is internationalized in Moodle 1.9 and 2.
 * If there is demand I'll look at embedding locally hosted Scratch projects (.sb files).
-* Similarly, I may look at alternative filter syntax.
+* Similarly, I may look at an alternative filter syntax.

 Notices
 -------